react-declarative/react-declarative/docs/Readme.md

 ### 1. fields

 This is the primary aspect to work with.
 Here, you list the fields that should be in the form.
-It is defined through the `fields` variable (an array) with the type 'TypedField[]'.
+It is defined through the `fields` variable (an array) with the type `TypedField[]`.

 ```tsx
 const fields: TypedField[] = [